 The architecture and art used in our sanctuary as well as our church building is designed to focus us on Christ.
-Our art glass windows use color and symbols to represent the events of the church year, the means of grace, and sacraments.
+Our art glass windows, designed by artist, Heinz Reuters, and made by the Reinert’s Art Glass Studios of Winona, MN, use color and symbols to represent the events of the church year, the means of grace, and sacraments.

 The booklet below contains explanations of Zion’s art glass windows as well as other symbols in our sanctuary and building.
 You may be amazed to learn how many of the things you see around you have meaning and point you to Christ.

 The Old Testament prophet, Isaiah, foretold the coming of Christ.